HelgeS/helges.github.io/_pages/about.md

 *2019*
 [IEEE AI Testing 2019](http://ieeeaitests.com/).

-I am a member of the associate editorial board of [Applied AI Letters](https://onlinelibrary.wiley.com/journal/26895595).
+I was a member of the associate editorial board of [Applied AI Letters](https://onlinelibrary.wiley.com/journal/26895595) (2021-2024).

 I have been or currently am a reviewer for these journals:
 [IEEE TSE](https://www.computer.org/csdl/journal/ts),